by Hitman 44077

 “Oh, Wally.”
 Nora stood up and gave Wally a big hug, which he returned.
 “Th-thank you.
 Thank you for helping us.
 We love you.”

 “I know.
 I loved Barry, too,” said Wally.
 “Look, I’d better head to the Central City Police Department.
 I remembered one of Barry’s closest friends on the force was at the nuptials with Fiona.
 I’m going to see him, and I think with his help, we’ll be able to avoid any coroner problems.
 I’ll be back in a bit.”

 “All right, Wally.
 We’ll see you in a while,” Henry Allen said.

 Wally walked outside the house and, behind it, changed back into Kid Flash.
 He then headed out at top speed and quickly entered the Central City Police Department, moving so fast that no one noticed him.
 He made his way to Captain Darryl Frye’s office — he had been one of Barry’s closest friends on the force — and entered it, closing the door behind him.

 Captain Frye sat inside the office, just noticing the young speedster had entered.
 “Kid Flash?
 What are you doing here?”
-Captain Frye asked with a surprised expression on his face.
+Captain Frye asked, surprised.

 “Captain Frye, I needed to talk to you.
 It’s — it’s about Barry Allen,” Kid Flash said somberly.